ghettobuilder2027/alarm_velo/README.md

 * GND to battery negative
 * +5V to switch
 * switch to battery positive
-* D5 to out of the schematics
+* D5 to out of the speaker schematics below

 ### for the MPU6050
 * D1 to SCL